Terms And Conditions

-For the Membership as a yearly subscription, the Membership shall be automatically renewed for one year thereafter until and unless the Member chooses to cancel the Membership, which can be done i) by the Member, when logged into their account and choosing “Manage Membership” in the dashboard and clicking “Cancel Membership”, or ii) by the Member providing AirHelp with a written notice of their desire not to automatically renew the Membership, sent to: [email protected]
+For the Membership as a yearly subscription, the Membership shall be automatically renewed for one (1) year thereafter until and unless the Member chooses to cancel the Membership, which can be done i) by the Member, when logged into their account by choosing “Manage Membership” in the dashboard and clicking “Cancel Membership”, or ii) by the Member providing AirHelp with a written notice of their desire not to automatically renew the Membership, sent to: [email protected]

-When AirHelp has paid the agreed Flight Compensation in accordance with the instruction of and method selected by the Customer, AirHelp shall not be liable for:
+When AirHelp has paid the Flight Compensation in accordance with the instruction of and method selected by the Customer, AirHelp shall not be liable for:

 checks, prepaid debit cards, credit cards, and similar lost in transit to the Customer;